 Stepping stone to a four-year college

 Most community colleges have open admissions and serve as a transfer feeder school for nearby four-year colleges and universities.
 Many high school students who may not have the money or academic record to go straight to a nearby college after graduating high school can attend the local two-year community college for a lower tuition and obtain college credits.
 After two years, they can transfer to the four-year school, taking their credits with them.

 Since open admission colleges might accept students who don’t or can’t enroll in a traditional college, the student body tends to be more varied.
 It’s more likely to have students who are working, with children or come from more disadvantaged backgrounds.

-Just because an applicant didn’t earn a high GPA, get stellar test scores or serve as class president doesn’t mean they can’t do well in college.
-For example, statistics from College Board, the official entity of the SAT, have shown that students who come from wealthier families get higher SAT scores.
+- Just because an applicant didn’t earn a high GPA, get stellar test scores or serve as class president doesn’t mean they can’t do well in college.
 But common sense tells us that how much money your family has shouldn’t dictate if you’re allowed to get a college degree.
 Therefore, the primary beneficiaries of attending colleges and universities that have open admissions are often disadvantaged students.

 It’s not always easy to find out which schools have open admission policies.
 To help, we’ve compiled a list of schools offering online learning opportunities, open admissions and 100 percent acceptance with graduation rates of at least 20 percent.

 2014 6-Year Grad Rate 28.2% Total Price $20,300 State SC Size 640 Sector Private not-for-profit